 Hamish Hawthorn is a co-founder of the GRIFFIN technology accelerator, the Ignition labs and the Chief Executive Officer at ATP Innovations, Australia’s leading technology business incubator.
 Hamish has been involved in the commercialisation of technology for over 15 years and worked in the advanced manufacturing, IT and life sciences sectors.
 In late 2008, Hamish co-founded Sydney Angels, a Sydney-based Angel group that invests in early stage high growth companies.
 Hamish is a Visiting Fellow in the Entrepreneurs in Science Program at the University of New South Wales, and lectures on entrepreneurship at the University of Sydney, the University of Technology, Sydney and the Australian National University.
 He is a qualified mechanical engineer with postgraduate training in business and technology.

-Miles is the co-founder and Managing Director of the Citadel Group Limited (CGL), a Canberra start-up that listed on the Australian Stock Exchange in November 2014 and now has a market capitalisation around $180 million.
+Miles is the founder and Deputy Chairman of the Citadel Group Limited (CGL), a Canberra start-up that listed on the Australian Stock Exchange in November 2014 and now has a market capitalisation around $210 million.

 He has regularly advised senior business leaders and government officials, including representing countries in ministerial level forums.
 His key skills cover business strategy, program management, security risk management and staff development.
 Miles has significant overseas working experience with multinational companies in sales, marketing and business development capacities with full profit and loss responsibilities.

 During the past few years, Miles has focused heavily on growing the CGL portfolio.
 In 2008, BRW announced CGL as Australia’s 9th fastest growing company with a three-year average growth rate of 146%.
 In 2009, CGL exceeded this by coming 3rd with a growth rate of 247%.
 In 2010, CGL was the 20th fastest growing private company in Australia.
 In all of these years, it was Canberra’s fastest growing company.